-Here is an example showing how to define a range parameter on a table named earthquakes to display quakes that occurred within the last seven days as a default time period and optionally use the time slider to change this time period.
+The following steps explain how to define a range parameter on a table named earthquakes to display quakes that occurred within the last seven days as a default time period and optionally use the time slider to change this time period:

 - On the Map tab in the Layer group, open the Add Data menu and click Query Layer.

-- In the Connection menu, choose a database connection, or create a new connection .
+- In the Connection menu, choose a database connection, or create a new connection using New Geodatabse Connection .

 - In the Name field, type Earthquakes.